pkars/espages/markdown/druid-elemental.md

 :   Deals Physical damage.
 Much improved missile range.

 Pros
 :   Attacks the enemies in all directions.
 Spammable.
-Multiple missiles
-    hit a large target.
+Multiple missiles hit a large target.

 Cons
 :   The damage of each missile is low.

-::: {.ie5}
+::: {.slvl-table}
   slvl                             1     2-8   9-16   17-22   23-28   29+
   ----------------------------- ------- ----- ------ ------- ------- -----
   Physical Damage (ES)           18-36   +8    +12     +18     +24    +24